-Utilities are addressed in the Comprehensive Plan due to the need for efficient, timely, and costeffective provision of services.
+Utilities are addressed in the Comprehensive Plan due to the need for efficient, timely, and cost-effective provision of services.
 As growth occurs, utilities must be extended or developed to support new development in a timely manner.
-Within each urban growth areaand Rural Community Areas, the affected jurisdictions, and/or special purpose district or association should be consulted to determine the responsible service providers and the availability and timing of the service.
+Within each urban growth area, the affected jurisdictions, and/or special purpose district or association should be consulted to determine the responsible service providers and the availability and timing of the service.
 Establishing common use corridors is also an important part of future utility extensions.
 Utility corridors often include electricity, water, fiber optics, other telecommunications medium, and potentially natural gas.